The Best 17 foods for people living with diabetes

 10- Cinnamon

 One spice that has been demonstrated to aid in controlling blood sugar is cinnamon.
-It can be added to oatmeal or yogurt or used as a seasoning for savory dishes.
+It can be added to oatmeal or yogurt or used as a seasoning for savoury dishes.

 11- Eggs

-As a result of their low-carb and high-protein composition, eggs are a great complement to a diet designed for people with diabetes.
-They are also a good source of nutrients, including vitamin D and choline.
+Because of their low-carb and high-protein composition, eggs are a successful complement to a diet designed for people with diabetes.
+They are also a source of nutrients, including vitamin D and choline.

 12- Garlic